 The only way to encourage your partner to be completely open with you is to ensure that they know you will never overreact, or more importantly, judge them if they tell you potentially undesirable facts.

 If you know that you experience frequent feelings of jealousy or distrust, it is not something you are likely to be able to rid yourself of in an instant.
 You can however slowly work on overcoming or desensitising yourself to those negative feelings through repetitive cognition.
 This is achieved through a combination of being reassured by your partner’s trustworthy actions over time and by not fuelling any anxieties with trust illusions or hypothetical scenarios.

 I’ve said time and time again that the most important aspect of a relationship is actively making it as fulfilling as it can be at all times.
 Doing this and believing it wholeheartedly to be true will conquer all conceivable issues a couple could have.
-Doing this correctly, mistrust can only manifest if you self-sabotage your own image, much like the causes that lead to being cheated on!
+Doing this correctly means mistrust can only manifest if you self-sabotage your own image, much like the causes that lead to being cheated on.

-Whilst I’m aware that it takes a considerable amount of time to get to a level of complete ease and trust in a relationship, there are a few things you can do to aid the process.
+It takes a considerable amount of time to get to a level of complete ease and trust in a relationship, but there are a few things you can do to aid the process.

 The best temporary measure is to simply suppress any insecurities you may have as soon as they arise.
 Prevent yourself from displaying unwarranted signs of mistrust towards your partner and the people outside the relationship you fear.
 This won’t condition a perfect relationship as described above but it will condition a healthy one in the meantime.
 It will let your partner know that you trust them, which in turn will emotionally pull them closer to you rather than push them away.